realXtend/doc/netgames/netgames-rex-2012.rst

 reviewing the ease of development, we also analyze the efficiency and robustness of how the abstract entity-component model with the automatic synchronization maps to concrete network load.

+(NOTE: something more is needed about how APIs and platforms can be evaluated, can qualitative research about programming environments be done and how? both here to intro and to background/related work!
+XXX)

 The article is organized as follows: next we review background and related work from the literature.
 Then the design of the